matt-andrews/Schism/README.md

 Concrete contracts don't require being implemented on the host!
 This has the downside of potential for breaking changes being implemented since you lose the strong typing of your contract implementations.

-In your shared client library create a contract interface:
+In your shared library create a contract interface:

 ```csharp
 //The ClientId property should describe the ClientId of the host